andrefaria24/aviationapp/README.md

 Aviation App
 -------------------------------
-A simple Python web application utilizing the Flask framework with Jinja templating that retrieves information related to north american airports and aviation weather.
+A simple Python web application utilizing the Flask framework with Jinja templating that retrieves information related to north american airports and aviation weather along with providing a sample weight & balance calculator for a C172M.

 Info
 -------------------------------